RAVING-Informatics/t2t-pangenome-alignment/benchmarking/nmd_genes/README.md

 2) Run Mosdepth on all samples
 - Batch mosdepth using `run_mosdepth.sh` script which generates individual jobs for each `.cram` file using `mosdepth.sh`

-3) Collect region depth results across all samples for NMD regions.
+## Collect region depth results across all samples for NMD regions.

 The python script `collect_coverage.py` merges the files `*.regions.bed.gz` to create a single merged results file for export.
 Run the script using `merge_regions_nmd.sh`.
 Output files are provided:
 - CHM13: [mosdepth_nmd.chm13.linear.merged.tsv](https://github.com/RAVING-Informatics/T2T-alignment/blob/main/benchmarking/nmd_genes/mosdepth_nmd.chm13.linear.merged.tsv)
 - GRCh38: [mosdepth_nmd.grch38.linear.merged.tsv](https://github.com/RAVING-Informatics/T2T-alignment/blob/main/benchmarking/nmd_genes/mosdepth_nmd.grch38.linear.merged.tsv)

+Use these files as input into the R script [`hg38-chm13_mosdepth_nmd_coverage.r`](https://github.com/RAVING-Informatics/T2T-alignment/blob/main/benchmarking/nmd_genes/hg38-chm13_mosdepth_nmd_coverage.r) to calculate the mean coverage across all genes and compares this between GRCh38 and CHM13, producing useful summary plots and tables.

-5) Collect per-base coverage for a specific gene/interval of interest.
+## Collect per-base coverage for a specific gene/interval of interest.

 The script `collect_coverage_perbase.py` extracts the per-gene coverage for a single genomic interval from many per-base mosdepth outputs and writes a single long-format table:
 `gene	chr	start	end	sample	depth`
 The script can be run easy using `merge_files_gene.sh` under `#single gene/interval`.
 The first time this script is run, lots of resources are needed as the python script will index the per-base.bed.gz files before extracting the depth metrics.
 After the first run, the time and memory allocations can be reduced significantly.

-7) Collect per-base coverage for multiple gene/intervals of interest.
+## Collect per-base coverage for multiple gene/intervals of interest.
 The script `collect_coverage_perbase_bed.py` achieves the same result as `collect_coverage_perbase.py`, however instead of taking a single gene/interval as input, it accepts a `.bed` file with multiple gene/intervals as input.
 This script can be run using `merge_files_gene.sh` under `#bed file with multiple genes/intervals`.
 Ensure to increase resources as needed.

 ## Generate TSV files with exon and intron specifications for a gene